Area: Cultural Dance

 Indian dance, Ukrainian dance, character dance, tap, dance history, Cultural Dance pedagogy

 Director of “Traditionz” (Winter and Spring) community outreach ensemble

 Christmas Around the World, Korean choreography in collaboration with student Cassidy Brown

 Studied Ukrainian dance in Ukraine during the summer of 2018

-Working on updating the World Dance curriculum for the Ukrainian Dance class for Fall 2019
+Updating the Cultural Dance curriculum for the Ukrainian Dance class